 First stop on the tour was George’s Hot Dogs.
 I finally had my first Chicago hot dog!
 For as many times as I’ve been to Chicago, I’m not sure how I never had a Chicago hot dog.
 For those of you not familiar, a Chicago hot dog includes an all beef hot dog on a poppy seed bun (although I don’t think ours had poppy seeds?) with mustard, sport peppers, pickle spear, relish, tomatoes, onions, and celery salt.
 It was a lot better than I thought and I may just have to recreate them at home!
 George’s menu included all sorts of sandwiches including Italian Beef, Sausage, and even Gyros all at very reasonable prices.

 Yummy Chicago hot dogs!!

-Second stop was Hot Chocolate, a restaurant and dessert bar.
+Second stop was Hot Chocolate (now closed sadly), a restaurant and dessert bar.
 We had some homemade marshmallows and an incredible iced hot chocolate.
 Definitely not low-calorie but totally worth the extra trip to the gym!
 Thank goodness there was a lot of walking on this tour!
 The menu is a bit more gourmet and upscale, but sounded delicious.
 You can also walk in and get some goodies to-go such as hot chocolate mixes, homemade marshmallows, cookies and other desserts, etc.

 Look at that giant homemade marshmallow!